rbnayax/yarn-plugin-engines/README.md

 ## Disable the check

 Sometimes it is desired to ignore the engines check in certain environment.
 For example, when running `renovate` which uses its own Node version not controlled by the project developer.
 In such cases `PLUGIN_YARN_ENGINES_DISABLE=1` environment variable can be set to disable the plugin.
+You can also use `PLUGIN_YARN_DEP_ENGINES_DISABLE=1` environment variable to disable only the dependence engine checks.

 ## Motivation